-Ann's short play, Traces of Memory, has been adapted into many short films, most notably by Joseph Culp, under the name Traces and yet another version, directed by Jody Jaress, under Traces of Memory.
-Another short play of hers, the Next Mrs. Jacob Andersen, also got the fancy film adaptation and a fancy Los Angeles premier, directed by Dennis LaValle.
-And pleased to add her first full-length play, Beatrice and the Puppies, will be produced at the Overtime Theatre in San Antonio, Texas, this September.
+Lately, she had an ' interesting ' stint in Lithuania as a teacher.
+It all gets funneled into plays and prose, one way or another.
+Her short play, Traces of Memory, has been adapted into many short films, most notably by Joseph Culp, under the name Traces and yet another version, directed by Jody Jaress, under Traces of Memory.
+Another short play, the Next Mrs. Jacob Andersen, also got the fancy film adaptation and a fancy Los Angeles premier, directed by Dennis LaValle.
+Her full-length play, Beatrice and the Puppies, was produced at the Overtime Theatre in San Antonio, Texas, in September of 2014.

 Oregon Gothic is a collection of eight scary, gothic tales from up and coming horror writer Ann Wuehler.

 Ann is a native of Oregon and feels the place and it's people moulds and heavily influences her writing.

 Oregon is a strange and mysterious place and these Gothic tales will scare and terrify you in equal measure.

 Ann Wuehler is another great horror writer form the Kensington Gore Publishing stable and it's only a matter of time before her chilling stories are turned into films.

 To read her scray short story collection go to: